appuk/tower-analytics-data-generator/README.md

 # Tower Analytics Data Generator

 This repo uses roles from Ansible-CoP's Tower_Configuration collection to configure Tower to have specific resources.
+You have to run following command to install the collections:
+`ansible-galaxy collection install -r collections/requirements.yml -p collections`

 ## Example Usage
 Before running the configure_tower.yml, Define all resources in respective files in tower_configs dir. eg: tower_projects.yml, tower_templates.yml.